bknie1/Compose/README.md

 When the user toggles Reverse on, the user can either record right to left or playback right to left (backwards).
 The Reverse toggle immediately signals Recorder to flip our List and update the time signatures on each note (5 seconds - the original time signature) so that they play appropriately in reverse.

 ### Quantization
 I wasn't able to solve the extra credit in a meaningful amount of time.
-I want to get this back to you soon but I'll likely continue working on it tomorrow.
 But my idea is that, when a note is played, for each time signature, I can measure the difference between the signature and each setting to find the "nearest" appropriate value.
 I've used a similar approach in a recipe management program translating precise metric values into less precise Custom tablespoons, cups, etc.

-I'll send it along if I've made substantial progress.
-It's definitely a time thing, not a logic thing.

 # Design

 ### Diagrams
-I'm huge on drawing ideas out so please swing by the Diagrams folder to see what I white boarded.
-I translated it from my whiteboard to draw.io because, you know, that was way more practical.
+I'm huge on drawing ideas out so please swing by the Diagrams folder to see what I prototyped.

 ### Composition
 I find Unity development typically has more opportunities for composition than any other object oriented principle.
 This wasn't a large program but a basic example would be how Staff owns Playhead.
 The Playhead lives on the Staff, and its position is determined by Staff's size/orientation, so this made sense.

 ### Delegation and Encapsulation
 I tried to be very mindful about who had their hands in what business.
-I think, if I had a little more time, I could have done some things cleaner, but in general everything occurs in the same space; I'm not passing too much up/down the stack unnecessarily.
+In general, everything occurs in the same space; I'm not passing too much up/down the stack unnecessarily.
 An easy example would be that the Speaker script is solely responsible for all things audio while Recorder has its own List of recorded KeyNotes.

 ### Classes
  - Xylophone Manager: As main() as its going to get.
 The jumping off point for user input.